Skip to main content

 Collecting biospecimens for use in the BEEA Study

-The BEEA study biorepository is a resource for molecular epidemiologic investigations to elucidate the biological mechanisms underlying associations between agricultural exposures and risk of cancer and other chronic diseases.
+For the BEEA Study, investigators collected biospecimens (blood, urine, buccal cells, and house dust) and updated information about pesticide use and other agricultural exposures from over 1,600 farmers/pesticide applicators.
+These samples are stored in the BEEA biorepository, a resource for molecular epidemiologic investigations to elucidate the biological mechanisms underlying associations between agricultural exposures and risk of cancer and other chronic diseases.
 For example, within BEEA, investigators are studying agricultural exposures associated with monoclonal gammopathy of undetermined significance (MGUS), an obligate precursor of multiple myeloma.

 Email